pyconll/pyconll/README.rst

 on editing CoNLL-U annotation rather than creating it or changing the underlying text that is annotated.
 If there is interest in this functionality area, please create a github issue for more visibility.

+This package also is only validated against the CoNLL-U format.
+The CoNLL and CoNLL-X format are not supported, but are very similar.
+I originally intended to support these formats as well, but their format is not as well defined as CoNLL-U so they are not included.
+Please create an issue for visibility if this feature interests you.

 Contributing
 ~~~~~~~~~~~~